 Dill, coriander and caraway seeds together with cayenne pepper makes the spice mix more earthy, deeper and spicier.
 It’s a perfect combination if you are thinking of using your mixed spice mix for savoury dishes or using it with strong flavours.

-MORE SPICE MIXES
+MORE SPICE MIX RECIPES

-4 simple versions of mixed spice recipe
+5 easy versions of mixed spice recipe

-I appreciate that my recipe mix needs a bit of shopping, so if you don’t have all the ingredients, here are a few alternatives
+I appreciate that my recipe mix needs a bit of shopping, so if you don’t have all the ingredients, here are a few alternatives.

-Mixed spice blend (Supermarket Brand Name)
+Mixed spice blend recipe (Supermarket Brand Name)

 This is a very nice and light mix with the surprise of coriander and caraway seeds.
 The stronger spices are in small quantities, which makes this mix fairly subtle.